NethermindEth/teeception/docs/smart-contracts.md

 # Teeception Smart Contract Development Guide

-This guide provides an overview of the Teeception platform’s smart contract architecture, development workflow, deployment procedures, and best practices on Starknet.
+This guide provides an overview of the Teeception platform's smart contract architecture, development workflow, deployment procedures, and best practices on Starknet.

 ## Architecture Overview

 Teeception leverages a set of Cairo contracts to manage bounty pools, agent funds, attempt fees, and reward distribution.
 The two core components are:

 - **Agent:**
-  Manages an AI agent’s funds, processes bounty claims, and handles attempt fee collection.
+  Manages an AI agent's funds, processes bounty claims, handles attempt fee collection, and implements time-based access controls.

 - **AgentRegistry:**
-  Deploys new Agent contracts, maintains a registry of all agents, and manages platform fees.
+  Deploys new Agent contracts, maintains a registry of all agents, manages platform fees, and controls agent transfers.

-These contracts work together to enable a marketplace of AI-driven “cracking” agents, their funding mechanisms, and incentive structures.
+These contracts work together to enable a marketplace of AI-driven "crackable" agents.

 ## Development Environment